 I glanced over to the liquor department and spotted a woman customer, standing next to her parked cart, over at a place where our store also kept the cartons of cigarettes on nearby shelves.
 A red flag went up when I noticed her cart was completely filled with groceries and at the top she had many cartons of cigarettes placed there.

-Even though I was busy with my own store closing duties, I wanted to make sure this shopper bought those cigarettes and I even mentioned this woman, with the cigarettes, to the Head Clerk, Terry Rector, who in my opinion, was just twiddling his thumbs near the office.
-It appeared to me that his thumbs and fingers were all tangled together so I told him I would keep an eye on her.
+Even though I was busy with my own store closing duties, I wanted to make sure this shopper purchased those cigarettes and I even mentioned this woman, with the cigarettes, to the Head Clerk, Terry Rector, who in my opinion, was just twiddling his thumbs near the manager's office.
+It appeared to me that his thumbs and fingers were all tangled together so I told him I would kindly keep an eye on her as I didn't want to be responsible for Rector also tripping over his feet by getting him to move his tangled-up legs.

 The only thing missing from this cart were the cartons of cigarettes.
 I couldn't believe how quick she was in being able to steal those cigarettes and removing them from the grocery department and out of the store after taking my eyes off of her for just a short period of time.